Meet Leora Barak: from multilingual interpreter to nutritional therapist

 If I had an extra hour in the day, I would… bake more and walk more.

 Through it all, I’ve learned that… even in the most unpredictable moments of life, we do, at the very least, have autonomy over our health.
 In spite of the ups and downs, the good and bad days, the perfect and imperfect moments, if we try to eat well and stay active, think positively and learn to relax, create and maintain healthy social connections, we may just have a better chance of growing old gracefully.
-And when we do, let us embrace old age and remember that the lines on our ageing face are there because of the people that we’ve met and the places that we’ve been along the way.
-They each tell a story.
+And when we do, let us embrace old age and remember that the lines and wrinkles on our ageing face are there because of the people that we’ve met and the places that we’ve been along the way.
+They tell a story.
 They’re what makes us, us.

 The future excites me because… it’s unknown.
 My whole life I had to learn to adapt and I trust that, whatever comes my way, I’ll manage.